top of page

 I’m going to start by saying that if you notice any changes in your breasts or skin appearance, find any lumps, or experience severe pain, please do visit your GP!

-But many of them have and still experience sore, tender breasts, burning and hot (and not in the sexy way!) or super sensitive nipples and discomfort.
+But many of them have — and still do — experience sore, tender breasts, burning and hot (and not in the sexy way!) or super sensitive nipples and ongoing discomfort.

-Around 40% of women experience varying levels of breast pain as they go through the menopause and it is a very common symptom, especially through the peri-menopause phase.
+Around 40% of women experience varying levels of breast pain as they go through menopause, and it is a very common symptom, especially through the perimenopause phase.

-Some women suffer breast tenderness, soreness or a burning sensation as through the peri menopause phase whereas others experience stabbing or throbbing pain, extremely sensitive nipples or a prickly sensation.
-This is caused by fluctuations in hormone levels and with the declining oestrogen, your breast tissue reduces in supportive capability.
+Some women experience breast tenderness, soreness or a burning sensation, whereas others notice stabbing or throbbing pain, extremely sensitive nipples, or even a prickly feeling.

 Breast pain, tenderness or soreness isn’t often a sign of breast cancer, but do speak to your GP if you find a lump, your breasts change in appearance, you have a localised ‘hot spot’, change in colour, dimpling or you notice any discharge from your nipples